Category:

 These laws confirm that e-signatures carry the same legal weight as handwritten ones, as long as both parties agree to use them and the system being used can keep a clear record of the signature process.

 According to Purdue Global Law School, e-signatures are widely accepted and enforceable across many industries.
-This makes them a valid way to sign contracts, forms, and agreements in both personal and business settings.
+This makes them a valid way to sign legal documents in both personal and business settings.

 Best Electronic Signature Software With Expanded Features

 Need more than just a basic signature?
-Some tools do a lot more, like helping you draft contracts, manage templates, set reminders, and track every step of the signing process.
+Some e-signature solutions do a lot more, like helping you draft contracts, manage templates, set reminders, and track every step of the signing process.

 These options are great for legal teams that deal with high volumes or need extra control over documents.